cdimascio/express-openapi-validator/README.md

 ## Example: Multiple Validators and API specs

-I may be useful to host multiple API specs in single API.
-Perhaps, an API serves both `v1` and `v2` from a single service.
-Below is a contrived example describing how one might accomplish this.
+It may be useful to serve multiple APIs with separate specs via single service.
+An exampe might be an API that serves both `v1` and `v2` from the samee service.
+The sample code below show how one might accomplish this.

 ```javascript
 async function main() {